That's what mother used to say.

-As a child, growing up in a small town in the nineteen-seventies, Mother liked to sunbathe and read paperback novels while my younger siblings and I splashed about in a kiddie pool in the backyard.
+She used to lie in the sun and read paperback novels while my younger siblings and I splashed about in a kiddie pool in the backyard.

-Mother read compulsively.
-And every time she finished a book she would proudly proclaim, "That was the best book I have ever read."
-Until she read another book, then that would become the best book she had ever read.
+Mother was a compulsive reader.
+And every time she finished a book she proudly proclaimed "That was the best book I have ever read."
+Until she finished another book then that became the best book she had ever read.
 So the cycle continued, each day, for an entire summer: reading, sunbathing, splashing, sunburns, and paperback novels flapping in the wind.

-Of all the books mother ever read, the one that sticks out most in my memory was Herman Wouk's The Winds of War.
-You just don't forget a book as big as that, lying about for weeks on end, and mother did seem to enjoy it.
+Of all the books mother ever read, the one that sticks out most in my memory is Herman Wouk's The Winds of War.
+You just can't forget a novel as big as that lying around for weeks on end.
+And mother seemed to enjoy it.

-One tranquil summer afternoon, sprinklers swishing and lawnmowers humming in the distance, mother put her swimsuit on, spread a blanket onto the grass, and set down to sunbathe and finish The Winds of War.
+One tranquil summer afternoon, sprinklers swishing and lawnmowers humming in the distance, mother put her swimsuit on and went outside to sunbathe and finish The Winds of War.

 But mother was a sly one.
-She paused for a moment, then swiftly threw on a blouse and some flip flops, and scurried me and my brother and sister into the car.
-And nary a word, drove like a mad woman to the drugstore downtown, where she strutted in, sunburned, bare legged and resolute, three soggy kids in tow, straight toward a spinning rack of books.
-There she picked up The Winds Of War, read the very last page and gently placed it back upon the rack, then turned and strutted back out the door again.
+She paused for a moment, then swiftly threw on a blouse and some flip flops and asserted us to "Get in the car," and nary a word drove like a mad woman down to the local drugstore where she strutted in, sunburned, bare-legged and resolute, three soggy kids in tow, straight toward a spinning rack of books, picked up The Winds Of War, read the very last page, then gently placed it back upon the rack, turned and strutted back out the door again.

 It is rare moments like these when I cherish my kooky, crafty mother the most.
-She didn't give me much, but she instilled in me a love for reading and books.
-And for that, I will be eternally grateful.
+She didn't give me much, but she instilled in me a love of reading and books and for that I will be eternally grateful.

 So what's on your summer reading list?